Dropping Courses

 • Implement drops consistently for any student who exceeds the limit.
 In other words, all students in the class must be treated equally, since discrimination or differential treatment is a condition for upholding a student grade grievance.

 Instructor-Initiated Drops or course drops by students on their own may impact progression toward degree completion and result in financial consequences and obligations.
-Students are advised to consult with appropriate university personnel to determine what areas of their enrollment may be impacted.
+Students are advised to consult with appropriate UTSA personnel to determine what areas of their enrollment may be impacted.
 These areas include but are not limited to: funding received through financial aid, scholarships, veteran affairs or other funding sources, immigration status, employment with the university, restrictions on repeating courses including gateway courses and legislation such as the Six-Drop Policy, Three Attempts Rule and Undergraduate Credit Limitation.

 Instructor-Initiated Drops are enforced at the discretion of the instructor.
 In the event that a student no longer desires to be enrolled in the course, action must be taken by the student to drop the course via myUTSA by the deadline.